method5/method5/user_guide.md

 `P_TARGETS` identifies which databases to run the code on.
 If it is not set it will default to run against all configured databases.
 This parameter can either be a SELECT statement or a comma-separated list.

-If the value is a SELECT statement it must return only one column that contains the database names.
+The values in a comma-separated list will match any database that shares the same name, host name, line of business, lifecycle status, or cluster name.
+Those columns are all configured in the table M5_DATABASE, and may be derived from Oracle Enterprise Manager.

+The value may also use the Oracle pattern matching syntax, `%` and `_`.

+For example, if you want all development databases, as well as ones on the ACME contract (line of business), and some other custom databases:

+	p_targets => 'dev,acme,coyote%'

+For advanced target list logic you can use a SQL query that returns database names.
 You may want to use the table M5_DATABASE to find relevant database names.
+For example:

 	select * from table(m5(
-		q'[ select * from dual; ]',
+		'select * from dual;',
 		q'[
 			select database_name
 			from m5_database